sudheerj/javascript-interview-questions/README.md

 305. ### What is ES6

-     ES6 is the sixth edition of the javascript language and it was released on June 2015.
+     ES6 is the sixth edition of the javascript language and it was released in June 2015.
 It was initially known as ECMAScript 6 (ES6) and later renamed to ECMAScript 2015.
 Almost all the modern browsers support ES6 but for the old browsers there are many transpilers, like Babel.js etc.

      **[⬆ Back to Top](#table-of-contents)**